frankcox/MineSweeper/README.md

 ####_"Half Hour" Minesweeper, and then all the rest..._

 The classic Minesweeper game has shipped with windows forever.
 This is a "just because" version for ANSI terminal.
-I will not work very pleasantly on widows in the "Command Prompt" and maybe other terminals.
-You will see the ANSI control sequences for the colored text.
-Look for a branch in the repo for a version without ANSI color if you need it.
+The color version will not work very well on widows in the "Command Prompt" and maybe not in other terminals either.
+You will see the ANSI control sequences insted of colored text.
+Look for a branch in the repo for another version without ANSI color, if you need it

 ####Why?